4b11b4/lowres/README.md

      describes it)?
    * Does sound exist without air?
 3. Amplifiers
-   * An introduction in creating circuits that move speakers back and forth.
-   * Build a basic amplifier circuit for a small speaker.
+   * How do you make a speaker cone vibrate?
-4. Speaker Boxes
+4. Speaker Cabs
-   * An introduction to creating a box that influences how speaker sounds.
+   * How does the box influence how speaker sounds?
-   * Build a small speaker cabinet or 3D print a speaker enclosure.
+   * Build one out of wood or design a model and 3D print one.
 5. Radio
-   * An introduction to how electricity shoots off into the air.
+   * How does electricity shoot off into the air...?
    * Build an FM radio kit.
 6. Recording
-   * Learn how to properly capture sound.
+   * Learn how to capture sound.
 7. Energy
    * Build a solar panel and make it charge a car battery.
 8. Electrical Engineering Theory